Sustainability Studies Abroad in Cuba

 GPA 2.0 or higher Application Deadline Oct.
 1 *Deadline has been extended to October 15th Candidates may be interviewed to determine their qualifications for participating and representing Stony Brook University abroad.

 SUS 316: Cuba and Sustainability - 3 credits

 For students following the Stony Brook Curriculum (SBC) this program fulfills HUM, GLO, and EXP+.
 For students following the Diversified Education Curriculum (DEC) this program fulfills DEC G.

-Credits earned on this program will calculate toward a student's GPA at Stony Brook University.
-Non-SBU students are advised to check their home university policy regarding grade and credit transfer.
+- Credits earned on this program will calculate toward a student's GPA at Stony Brook University.
+Non-SBU students are advised to check their home university policy on grade and credit transfer.

 - Students following the Stony Brook Curriculum (SBC) may request for GLO and EXP+ in addition to requirements fulfilled by their coursework.